BNY, Payment Platforms

 Search functionality, giving users the option to search a transaction by Transaction ID, sender, receiver, or amount of money.

-User Feedback
+User Testing

 After testing with 4 users, we found that our design changes were successful, however hinted at a different issue: not being able to understand data from a bigger picture.